agentr14/red-git/README.md

 # red-git
 red-git
-Simple Bash script that will autp update your cloud flare dns
+Simple Bash script that will auto update your cloud flare dns